mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 - **Module structure**: Here you will define the fields of a module.
 Imagine your entity book has an ISBN, an internal id, a title and some description.
-Each of this elements is a field, and you can select the type of field so HALO can make some checks and validations agains it.
+Each of this elements is a field, and you can select the type of field so HALO can make some checks and validations against it.
 - **Segmentation tags**: You can configure which tags will be available for this content.
-A tag is just a way to differenciate content and the audiences it has access.
+A tag is just a way to differentiate content and the audiences it has access.
 Lets say we have some content that is only available for US market, but not for UK, then we can add a market tag to avoid it to appear for those markets.
-- **Push templates**: You can also schedule with the content items a push notification.
-This way you can update the apps in background seemlesly and without worrying about the publication time.
+- **Push templates**: You can also schedule a push notification attached to a content item.
+This way you can update the apps in background seamlessly and without worrying about the publication time.

 You can also assign the users that have access to this module using the '*assign users*' form, but this is out of the scope of this document.